-We’re going to look at different types of questions in this section, and how we can apply these questions effectively.
+We are going to look at different types of questions in this section, and how we can apply these questions effectively.

 At the most basic level, we’ve got the ‘Five Ws’.
-That is, Who, What, Where, When, Why, and don’t forget How, too!
+That is, who, what, where, when, why, and don’t forget how, too!
 These questions words are the basis for almost everything we ask, so learning how to apply these questions more effectively is a very important skill to master.
-This can change how you analyse material, what arguments you form, and ultimately affect the conclusions you reach.
+This can change how you analyse material, what arguments you form, and, ultimately, affect the conclusions you reach.

-If you were looking at the way in which Stalin rose to power, you might ask ‘How did Stalin rise to power?’.
-But if the target of your research was the factors of his rise, you might ask ‘Why did Stalin rise to power?’
+If you were looking at the way in which Stalin rose to power, you might ask, ‘how did Stalin rise to power?’
+But if the target of your research was the factors of his rise, you might ask, ‘why did Stalin rise to power?’

 Open, Closed, Probing

-Some more complex questions are that of Open, Closed, and Probing questions.
-Closed questions often lead to a simple ‘Yes/No’ answer.
-Open questions, however, lead to more complex and extended answers.
-Probing questions are quite similar to Open questions, except that they seek to build on what has been previously discussed.
+Some more complex questions are that of open, closed, and probing questions.
+Closed questions often lead to a simple yes/no answer.
+Open questions however, lead to more complex and extended answers.
+Probing questions are quite similar to open questions, except that they seek to build on what has been previously discussed.
 We use these three types of question every day in conversation.
 By using such a range of questions, you can discover the function, context, and much more of your research topic.

-Descriptive vs. Analytical
+Descriptive vs. analytical

 |‘How did Stalin rise to power?’

 |‘What effect does the choice of a major key signature have on Chopin’s Ballade no.2 in F Major?’

-Words to use or look out for in differentiating a descriptive from an analytical approach
+Words to use or look out for in differentiating a descriptive from an analytical approach.